Oneo64/Auldworlde/Characters/Ljorn.md

 Ljörn's favorite food is venison.
 He keeps a small bag of dried strips in his pouch for later.
 For some reason, his second favorite food is dried, hard bread with the crust.
 He says it's because it's chewy.

+### Paranoia
+Ljörn has paranoia.
+He seems fine most of the time, but sometimes, it shows.
+He gets anxious when he's inside dark forests.
+If he sees corpses that look like they might wake up, he would freak out and leave the scene.
+He would avoid reading the story *Draugritt um minn Výss*, or any stories with undead in them.
+When looking at old weapons, especially rusted/deteriorated polearms, he would start breathing heavily.[^2]

 ## Abilities
 ### Physicality
 Ljörn fights with a spear and shield, and his combat abilities with weapons are slightly above average.
 He knows Glíma and learned how to do basic blocks, strikes, and disarms.
 He has combat experience from a previous adventure in the ruins of an old castle, where he fought a couple of draugar.
+He also has a good survival instinct, which was shown during Ingwaz's attack.

-But because he was shot in the shoulder with an arrow during a centaur raid, his left arm was weakened.
+Because Ljörn was shot in the shoulder with an arrow during a centaur raid, his left arm was weakened.

 ### Galdrastafir
 Ljörn has access to magical staves because of his grimoire.
 He usually has the grimoire open while he draws a stave because he doesn't bother to memorize them.
 He doesn't draw staves during combat for obvious reasons.